froggie3/JNVA-Scraping/README.md

 |cmd.exe|`C:\> <venv>\Scripts\activate.bat`|
 |PowerShell|`PS C:\> <venv>\Scripts\Activate.ps1`|

-We use this package managing method for this tool, so then install this:
+In this project, __rye__ is used as packages managing tools, which is really comprehensive and useful for managing the project, so then please before install this if you have not installed yet:

 https://github.com/mitsuhiko/rye

-and then,
+if you are sure to the rye installed on your computer then type this to sync requirements.

 ```bash
 rye sync